g2384/Life-In-The-UK/Facts.md

 ## Looking after the environment

 - It is important to recycle as much of your waste as you can.
 Using recycled materials to make new products uses less energy and means that we do not need to extract more raw materials from the earth.
 It also means that less rubbish is created, so the amount being put into landfill is reduced.
-- You can learn more about recycling and its benefits at www.recyclenow.com.
+- You can learn more about recycling and its benefits:
+  - at www.recyclenow.com.
 At this website you can also find out what you can recycle at home and in the local area if you live in England.
-This information is available for Wales at www.wasteawarenesswales.org.uk, for Scotland at www.recycleforscotland.com and for Northern Ireland from your local authority.
+  - This information is available for Wales at www.wasteawarenesswales.org.uk.
+  - for Scotland at www.recycleforscotland.com
+  - for Northern Ireland from your local authority.
-- A good way to support your local community is to shop for products locally where you can.
+- A good way to support your local community is to **shop for products locally** where you can.
 This will help businesses and farmers in your area and in Britain.
 It will also reduce your carbon footprint, because the products you buy will not have had to travel as far.
 - Walking and using public transport to get around when you can is also a good way to protect the environment.
 It means that you create less pollution than when you use a car.